But it is September now … / The World so far away (A Postcard from Die)

 The Story

-In September 2021 I had been invited to a 3-week residency near Die, a small village in Southern France.
-After over a year of pandemic measures, limited travel and social life this was my first journey to a foreign country and the set-up promised a change of scenery and swapping my city habits for those of a more rural setting.
-We had agreed on a small presentation right at the end of my time there.
+In September 2021 I was invited to a residency near Die, a village in Southern France.
+After over a year of pandemic measures this was my first journey to a foreign country and the set-up promised a change of scenery – swapping my city haunts for a more rural setting.

-Still under the impression of the forced „pause“ or immobilisation that the pandemic of 2020/2021 has meant for many people (in the industrial nations) for this episode I used the three weeks of my presence there as a framing device for an open-ended pursuit, marking it as both temporary and transitory, bracketing a break.
-Using movement and photography as my primary investigative methods I explored an unknown territory of another kind – a rural setting in Southern France where the rest of the world seemed far away.
+I used the three weeks of my presence there as a framing device for an open-ended pursuit, marking it as both temporary and transitory, bracketing a break.
+Using movement and photography as my primary investigative methods I explored an unknown territory of another kind – remote country life in an obviously pittoresque landscape where the rest of the world seemed far away.
 At a later stage text and texture were added.

-Departing from a collection of local anecdotes which feature several solitary women the resulting array oscillates between a story about Die and not about Die at all and invites the viewer to contemplate the relation of subject and world, individual and society, agency, dislocation, ignorance, pain, the shadow of death and the continuous flowing of the water in a river.
-Last but not least it ponders about autonomy, solitude, loneliness and alterity.
+Departing from a collection of local anecdotes the project it ponders about autonomy, solitude, loneliness and alterity and the resulting array invites the viewer to contemplate the relation of subject and world, individual and society, the shadow of death and the continuous flowing of the water in a river.
 The project will be re-staged in an evolved state at a later point of time (Winter/Spring 2022) together with a short artist publication.

 The Village